 Feeding winter birds is something that many bird lovers take quite seriously, and make sure their feeders are well stocked during the cold months of the year.

-In this blog post, we will discuss some of the most common winter birds in Michigan and what you can expect from them in terms of behavior and appearance.
+In this blog post, we will discuss some of the most common winter birds in Michigan, 15 to be specific, and what you can expect from them in terms of behavior and appearance.
 We’ll also provide winter bird feeding tips, and how you can help these wild birds through the coldest months of the year.

 By the way, if you click on a link and then make a purchase, we may earn a small commission at no additional cost to you.